Mahua Moitra: Other issues

-Questioning Adani and Expulsion from Parliament
+Ethics based Expulsion from Parliament (2023)

-Moitra has been one of the most vocal critics of Gautam Adani, his connection to Narendra Modi and the government.
-Following reports of stock manipulation by the Adani Group, she, Rahul Gandhi and Jairam Ramesh pushed against the government, demanding to launch a probe against the Adani Group.
-She had also raised alarm before the reports had come up on international news about the suspicious profile of the Adani Group.

-On 14 October 2023, BJP MP from Jharkhand Nishikant Dubey and Supreme Court advocate Jai Anant Dehadrai sent a complaint to CBI with an FIR against Moitra and submitted a copy to the speaker Om Birla and their Ethics Committee in Lok Sabha.
+In October 2023, BJP MP from Jharkhand Nishikant Dubey and Supreme Court advocate Jai Anant Dehadrai sent a complaint to CBI with an FIR against Moitra and submitted a copy to the speaker Om Birla and their Ethics Committee in Lok Sabha.
 They accused Moitra of having received money from Darshan Hiranandani to ask parliamentary questions targeting Adani.
 On 19 October 2023, Hiranandani turned approver, and submitted an affidavit.

 Moitra denied these allegations and stated that she welcomes any kind of enquiry from CBI and parliamentary ethics committee.
-Moitra admitted that she had shared her NIC portal login details with Hiranandani who was a friend and other people related to her own office, a common occurrence among MPs according to her.
-However, she denied accepting cash for any query she raised in the Parliament.
-She claimed that Hiranandani made these allegations either under duress or for reward and anyone who spoke against the Adani-Modi nexus was being targeted.
+Moitra admitted that she had shared her NIC portal login details with Hiranandani who was a friend and other people related to her own office, but denied accepting cash for any query raised in the Parliament.
+She claimed that Hiranandani made these allegations either under duress or for reward.

-On 9 November 2023, the parliamentary ethics panel recommended her dismissal from Lok Sabha on grounds that she had received gifts and favours from Hiranandani.
+In November 2023, the parliamentary ethics panel recommended her dismissal from Lok Sabha on grounds that she had received gifts and favours from Hiranandani.
 On 8 December 2023, the Lok Sabha voted to expel Moitra from the membership of the house as per the recommended in report by the Parliamentary Committee on Ethics.
-Moitra has approached the Supreme Court challenging her expulsion.
+Moitra approached the Supreme Court challenging her expulsion.
+She was re-elected to parliament in the 2024 Indian general election.

-The CBI conducted a raid at Moitra's residence in Kolkata on 23 March 2024 during the 2024 Indian general election and her campaign in Krishnanagar.